Zaur Jafarov: Education

 Born on September 5, 1982, in the Azerbaijani city of Sumgait.
 He received his secondary education at the Lyceum of Technical and Natural Sciences No.32 of Sumgait city.
 In 1998–2002, he studied at the Faculty of Engineering and Management of the Azerbaijan Technical University, receiving a bachelor's degree.
 In 2002–2004, he continued his studies at the Faculty of Economics and Management of the Azerbaijan Economic University, after graduating from the magistracy of which he received a diploma with honors.
 In 2004–2007 he received his third higher education at Sumgait State University, after which he defended his doctoral dissertation in the specialty "personnel management in the agricultural sector".

 Family

 Jafarov is married and lives in Baku.
-Has three sons.
+He has three sons.

 Sports career

 Since 1997, he began to play sports professionally, later starting to take part in the republican championships in powerlifting.
 In his debut, 2010, he climbed to the highest step of the podium.
 The Azerbaijan Powerlifting Federation has attracted Zaur Jafarov to the national team.
 In 2015, he was selected "Sportsman of the Year".